-The study first compared the experience of one-person and two-person crews within the United States between 2007 and 2013 and concluded that "single-person train crew operations were as safe as multiple-person train crew operations."24 It then analyzed the record against Europe, where trains operate with PTC systems.
+The study first compared the experience of one-person and two-person crews within the United States between 2007 and 2013 and concluded that "single-person train crew operations were as safe as multiple-person train crew operations."
+It then analyzed the record against Europe, where trains operate with PTC systems.
 Its analysis of the relative safety records showed there was little evidence that the European systems were less safe.
-In fact, by many measures they seemed to outperform American railroads.25 Finally, the Oliver Wyman study attempted to measure the cost savings that might accrue from implementing one-person crews.
-It determined that, under conservative assumptions, the industry could save as much as \$900 million in 2020, rising to \$1.9 billion by 2029.26 Given the competitiveness of freight delivery, a substantial share of these savings would be passed on to shippers in the form of lower shipping costs.
+In fact, by many measures they seemed to outperform American railroads.
+Finally, the Oliver Wyman study attempted to measure the cost savings that might accrue from implementing one-person crews.
+It determined that, under conservative assumptions, the industry could save as much as \$900 million in 2020, rising to \$1.9 billion by 2029.
+Given the competitiveness of freight delivery, a substantial share of these savings would be passed on to shippers in the form of lower shipping costs.

 The study provides evidence that the combination of PTC and one-person crews may be able to deliver reduced costs and potentially enhanced safety.
 If its findings are true, and FRA admits that it lacks sufficient information regarding the impact of larger crews on public safety, then FRA's approach to automation should be more welcoming.
 This is especially true since, even in the absence of regulation, railroads face strong pressure from customers, local governments, and the general public to operate safely and efficiently.
-Although FRA portrays its rule as merely ensuring that "each railroad implementing oneperson operations has adequately identified potential safety risks and taken mitigation measures to reduce the chances of accidents, as well as the impact of any accident that may

-The combination of positive train control and one-person crews may be able to deliver reduced costs and potentially enhanced safety. still occur," it has actually given itself the power to second-guess those decisions even though it has no evidence of a safety problem and even though it lacks the situation-specific knowledge to make those determinations.27 Although FRA "does not foresee that any particular existing or start-up operation could not meet the appropriate level of safety standard with some conditions added," the proof will be in how often FRA requires additional conditions and whether these conditions are reasonable.28 FRA's general approach to the issue of automation will also play an important role in how fast the safety benefits of automation advance.
+Although FRA portrays its rule as merely ensuring that "each railroad implementing one-person operations has adequately identified potential safety risks and taken mitigation measures to reduce the chances of accidents, as well as the impact of any accident that may still occur," it has actually given itself the power to second-guess those decisions even though it has no evidence of a safety problem and even though it lacks the situation-specific knowledge to make those determinations.
+Although FRA "does not foresee that any particular existing or start-up operation could not meet the appropriate level of safety standard with some conditions added," the proof will be in how often FRA requires additional conditions and whether these conditions are reasonable.
+FRA's general approach to the issue of automation will also play an important role in how fast the safety benefits of automation advance.